awvalenti/fugaescorregadia/logbook.md

 ### Planned goals
 - Check if can play simultaneous sounds on Windows
+- Make a playable demo with one level, bgm and sound fx

 ### Achieved goals
 - Can play simultaneous sounds on Windows
+- Make a playable demo with one level, bgm and sound fx